EmrD/csharp-todo-app/README.md

 - Run the ``.exe`` file.

 ## Important Note
 Plesase do NOT change the ``.exe`` file directory.
 If you; you will get some errors.
+I know this bug and will fix it.